Baal89/first-milestone-project/README.md

 4) as a fan I want to follow my favourite band on the new social media they got.
 5) as a fan I want to check the band history and members so I can know better my favourite band.
 6) as a event planner I want to contact them to play live at an event I am organising.
+7) as a fan I want to know the new date of the concert of the Moonkees.

 ## Features

 ##### existing features:

+1) in About us section the new user can discover some of the story of the monkees and who are they.
-1) in index.html the video allows the users to see the Monkees's new video.
+2) in Gallery section the video allow the user to see the video of the Monkees.
-2) in the band.html the story: shows at the old and new users who are the Monkees.
+3) in gallery section the carousel shows the new image of the band.
+4) in gallery section the audio tracks let the user listen all the new Monkees songs.
-3) in gallery.html the carousel shows all the audio, video and images of the band.
+5) in Tour section the user can have a look to all the new concert date of the monkees.
-4) in contact.html the contact form allows fan or potential employer to contact the band.
+6) in contact section the contact form allows fan or potential employer to contact the band.

 ##### features left to implemented:

-1) Index.html should show the new video realised of the Monkees.
-2) the band.html should also contain a story of how the band has been created.
+1) the about us section should also contain a story of how the band has been created.
-3) the gallery.html should also link and list the new concert date of the Monkees.
+2) the tour section should also contain link to an online store to buy the tickets.
-4) the site should incorporate the Monkees logo.

 ## Technologies Used